top of page

 Recent and Upcoming Event Highlights

-December 2024: I'll be giving an invited talk at BCGL 17, topic TBD.
+• December 2024: I gave an invited talk at BCGL 17 on gender and locality.

-October 2024: I presented a talk (joint work with Stanislao Zompì) on the PCC at NELS.
+• October 2024: Stanislao Zompì and I presented a talk on the PCC at NELS (also: Going Romance in December, LSA in January).

-September 2024: I presented a poster (joint work with Kajsa Djärv) on clausal complements with nominals at SuB.
+• September 2024: I presented a poster (joint work with Kajsa Djärv) on clausal complements with nominals at Sinn und Bedeutung.

 Collaborators: Artemis Alexiadou (ZAS), Elena Anagnostopoulou (University of Crete), Kajsa Djärv (University of Edinburgh), Ruth Kramer (Georgetown University), Milena ŠereikaitÄ— (Princeton University), Stanislao Zompì (Universität Potsdam)